Table of Contents

 To standardize a variable means to scale each of the values for the variable such that the mean value is 0 and the standard deviation is 1.
+This process ensures that every variable contributes equally to the overall statistical model, regardless of its original units.

-(xix) / s
+(xi – x) / s

 where:

-• xi: The ith value in the dataset
+- xi: The ith value in the dataset, representing the individual raw observation.

-• x: The sample mean
+- x: The calculated sample mean of the variable.

-• s: The sample standard deviation
+- s: The calculated sample standard deviation of the variable.

 /*create first dataset*/